xenon-middleware/xenon-docker-images/dirac/README.md

 docker run --privileged --hostname dirac-tuto ghcr.io/xenon-middleware/dirac:8.0.18
 ```
 The `--privileged` flag is required to run apptainer containers inside Docker container.

 The `--hostname` flag is required to fix the hostname so the certificate validation works.

-Also if you want to talk to the container from another machine you need to add the hostname to /etc/hosts of that machine.
+If you want to talk to the container from another machine you need to add the hostname to /etc/hosts of that machine.
-This can be done with `docker-compose` see [../diracos](diracos/README.md) for an example.
+This can be done with `docker-compose` see [../diracclient](diracclient/README.md) for an example.

 ## Configuration